whammou/OENG1209/w1-motion1d.md

 ## Kinematics and Dynamics

 * The study describes motion without regard to its cause is called **kinematics**
-* The study fo motion and of of physical concepts such as force and mass is called **dynamics**
+* The study of motion and of of physical concepts such as force and mass is called **dynamics**

 ## Motion in One and Two Dimension